spion/fast-json-parser/README.md

 ## performance

-About 3.5 times slower than buffering a node stream then parsing it with `JSON.parse`
+At the moment, its about 2.5 times slower than buffering a node stream then parsing it with `JSON.parse`

-About 2 times faster than oboe.js
+However, its about 2.5 times faster than oboe.js as well.

 Currently works on valid JSON, however it also accepts invalid JSON.